Best Racing Games for VR

 VR Karts: Sprint

 Remember how fun it was playing Mario Kart on SNES and N64?
-VR Karts: Sprint for Daydream and Gear VR will immediately remind you of the timeless classic, except now you're actually inside the game thanks to VR.
+VR Karts: Sprint (about $5) for Daydream View and Gear VR will immediately remind you of the timeless classic, except now you're actually inside the game thanks to VR.

 Grab power-ups and throw AI or online opponents off the track as you take your little cart to the top of the leaderboard.
 There's no Yoshi kart, but you'll have just as much fun as you remember.